ration/Model01-Firmware/README.md

 - [x] heatmap leds on by default

 ## Requirements
-- [x] Assumes a US english keyboard layout
+- [x] Assumes a US english keyboard layout (OS X)
-- [x] Requires WinCompose installed on windows
-- [x] Requires compose key to be mapped to Right Alt (AltGr)

 ## Limitations
-- Hardcodes Windows as OS (trouble with autodetection)
+- Hardcodes OS X as OS (trouble with autodetection)
-- Not tested on Linux (but should work, provided you configure the compose key)
-- Does not work well on MacOS
+- Use the version on the master branch, if you need windows/linux support

 ## TODO
-- [ ] MacOS support:
+- [X] MacOS support:
+-   [ ] Update keyboard map image (it is almost the same - main difference is that cmd and ctrl are swapped)
   - [ ] Use OS autodetection, when it gets stable: https://github.com/keyboardio/FingerprintUSBHost/issues/5
-  - [ ] Figure out a way to change cmd/alt/ctrl around when using MacOS
-  - [ ] Test compose key on MacOS
 - [ ] Improved programming support
   - [ ] Use TOPSY plugin to swap [/{ and '/", since the latter are used way more https://github.com/keyboardio/Kaleidoscope-TopsyTurvy/issues/6